ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-invest-£100-000-in-new-wire-cable-cutting-machinery.md

         Plant investment is an area the company is continually reviewing as part of our ambitious growth plans and we actively encourage staff to put forward ideas of areas to improve and spending suggestions.
       title: ASL Invest £100,000 In New Wire & Cable Cutting Machinery
+  - type: testimonial
+    testimonial:
+      alignment: centre
+      quote: It was our Production Manager Rob Parkinson who identified the need to invest in further machinery after our customer demand got so big earlier this year that we were running out of resource to promise customers our usual lead times.
+With this machine now up and running, we’re happy and confident in turning products around on a fast & flexible lead time.
+The future for even more machinery investment is looking bright as we are currently reviewing more opportunities and analysing in detail where we can improve efficiencies and become better technically equipped than we have ever been
+      name: Gareth Balshaw, Managing Director
 seo:
   title: ASL Invest £100,000 In New Wire & Cable Cutting Machinery
   description: Assembly Solutions to have boosted their plant machinery after